 Test Download URLs

 Another useful feature of the wget is testing URLs before downloading them.
 This will give some hints about the URL and file status.
 We will use

 --spider options to check if a remote file exists and downloadable.

 As we can see from screenshot there is a message expressing

 Remote file exists. in the last line.
 We can also get the size of the file without downloading.

 Set Retry Count

-In problematic networks or download servers there may be some download problems.
-The most known problem is can not accessing the remote file for short periods.
+In problematic networks or download servers, there may be some download problems.
+The most known problem is can not access the remote file for short periods.
 We can set retry count which will try to download for specified times.